-This post was contributed by James Devenney, Module Convenor for Commercial law.
+This post was contributed by James Devenney, Module Convenor for International Commercial law.

 In a previous blog on this site (‘Frustration of Contract and COVID-19’) the potential application, under the Law of England and Wales, of the doctrine of frustration to situations where a contract has become impossible to perform as a result of the COVID-19 pandemic was examined.
 The impact of the pandemic has continued to exercise governments around the world (see, for example, the COVID 19 (Temporary Measures) Act 2020 in Singapore).